facusapienza21/facusapienza21.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Here there is a list of the different courses and workshops I taught.
 nav: true
 nav_order: 5
 ---